raymondelooff/homebridge-huejay/README.md

 ## Features
 - Adds HomeKit support for accessories that don't have HomeKit support out-of-the-box, like the Hue Motion Sensor.
-- Adds HomeKit support for sensors that are not visible via the official Philips Hue App, like the ambient and temperature sensor in the Hue Motion Sensor.
+- Adds HomeKit support for sensors that are not visible via the official Philips Hue App, like the ambient and temperature sensors of the Hue Motion Sensor.
 - Automatic detection of Bridges.
 Homebridge Huejay also supports multiple Bridges.
 - Accessory information is updated when HomeKit requests the value.
 The information is therefore always up-to-date.